 Only a year of pre-construction bat monitoring is required by legislation in South Africa, but changing weather conditions result in sporadic changes in the bat situation with consequent higher insect activity, resulting in higher bat activity.
-Weather changes could therefore result in changes in bat activity, but during the operational monitoring, mitigation will be adapted as necessary.
+Weather changes could therefore result in changes in bat activity and the region experienced exceptionally high rainfall during 2023.
+Bats might therefore be less active in the following years if rainfall is lower or within the normal range for the region.